The Comprehensive Guide to Dog Potty Training

 Teach Your Puppy the Potty Cue

 First things first, you need to train your puppy to signal to you when they need to be let outside.
 To teach your puppy the potty cue, have them sit by the back door.
-Then, when your puppy barks, open the door and let them out.
+When your puppy barks, open the door and let them out.

 Also, if you ever need to change the cue because your puppy is barking too much, you can teach them a new cue like sitting by the door.